jacobmichels/ImageRepository/README.md

 Hello!
 Welcome to the image repository I built for my Shopify Summer 2021 application.

 # Please use Firefox
 I have tested this application with multiple web browsers.
-I have founded that Chromium based browsers don't interact well with Identity due to their use of samesite cookies, so I recommend using Firefox to view the site.
+I have found that Chromium based browsers don't interact well with Identity due to their use of samesite cookies, so I recommend using Firefox to view the site.

 # Usage Instructions
 Please note this release targeted 64-bit Windows.
 It probably won't run on anything else.